influxdata/docs-v2/content/influxdb/v2.2/reference/internals/shards.md

 - The lower the level (fewer times the file has been compacted), the more weight is given to compacting the file.
 - The more compactible files in a level, the higher the priority given to compacting that level.
 If the number of files in each level is equal, lower levels are compacted first.
 - If a higher level has more candidates for compaction, it may be compacted before a lower level.
-The equation is the number of candidate files for compaction times level weights of 0.4, 0.3, 0.2, and 0.1.
+InfluxDB multiplies the number of collection groups (collections of files to compact into a single next-generation file) by a specified weight (0.4, 0.3, 0.2, and 0.1) per level, to determine the compaction priority.

 ##### Shard compaction-related configuration settings